CardoAI/django-idp-user/README.rst

 * ``APP_IDENTIFIER``

-  * The app identifier used in the OPA policy.
+  * The app identifier, as defined in the IDP.

 * ``ROLES``